ram-sriram/Viewers/platform/docs/docs/configuration/configurationFiles.md

 After following the steps outlined in
-[Getting Started](./../development/getting-started.md), you'll notice that the OHIF Viewer has data for several studies and their images.
+[Getting Started](./../development/getting-started.md), you'll notice that the Cure Assist has data for several studies and their images.
 You didn't add this data, so where is it coming from?

 By default, the viewer is configured to connect to a remote server hosted by the